In today’s guide you’re going to learn how to keep your pool nice and clean by choosing the BEST pool filter.

 All this together is called the filtration system.

-Just know there are three types of filters: sand, DE (diatomaceous earth), and cartridge.
+Just know there are three types: sand, DE (diatomaceous earth), and cartridge.

 Let’s talk about the different types of pool filters, how much you can expect to pay for each, and their pros and cons.